vehicle-lang/vehicle/HACKING.md

   with `X` in their name.
 If you only want to run a test for a particular backend `Y` change the `X` to `X-Y`, e.g. `quantifier-Agda`.

+* The logging level for these tests can be set at the top of `test/Vehicle/Test/Test/Executable.hs`.

 ### Integration tests

 These test the integration of Vehicle's output with various backends.
 In order to run these